collective/collective.developermanual/source/glossary.rst

         systems.

     Syndication
-        Syndication shows you the ten most recently updated objects in a folder in RSS format.
+        Syndication shows you the several most recently updated objects in a folder in RSS format.
 This format is designed to be read by other programs.